FasterDecoding/Medusa/README.md

 You can also pass `--load-in-8bit` or `--load-in-4bit` to load the base model in quantized format.
 If you download the base model elsewhere, you may override base model name or path with `--base-model  [path of base model]`.

 ### Training
+In the updated version, we use the amazing [axolotl](https://github.com/OpenAccess-AI-Collective/axolotl) library to manage the training process.
+Please refer to our [fork](https://github.com/ctlllll/axolotl) for the training code.
+The major code modifications are in [`src/axolotl/utils/models.py`](https://github.com/ctlllll/axolotl/blob/main/src/axolotl/utils/models.py).
+The training configs can be found in [`examples/medusa`](https://github.com/ctlllll/axolotl/tree/main/examples/medusa).

+The data preparation code for self-distillation can be found in [`data_generation` folder](data_generation) of the current repo.

+### Training (legacy)
 For training, please install:
 ```bash
 pip install -e ".[train]"